BenjaminWills/programming-notes/CDP_training/cdp.md

 #### Data warehouse

-fill in
+A `data warehouse` can only store structured data, they provide `storage` and `compute` to be able to gain insights from data within it.
+They support `ACID` transactions

 #### Data lake

-fill in
+These are data stores that can store both `unstructured` and `structured` data.
+This is very powerful as it allows us to run both `BI analytics` and `ML/AI` workflows.
+AWS' `S3` is an example of a data lake.
+They support `ACID` transactions and `time travel`.

+We must be careful not to make this into a `data swamp` which is a data lake that is full of redundant data.

 #### Data lakehouse

-fill in
+Integrates a `lakehouse` into a `warehouse`, allows for `compute` and `storage` to work together, i.e we get `compute` AND we get storage of **all** kinds of data.

 ## Modern data stack

 ### Data processing framework

 A `framework` is a tool that is a tool that manages the transformation of data in multiple steps.
-Usually these steps are visually represented in a directed acyclic graph (`DAG`).
+Usually these steps are visually represented in a directed acyclic graph (`DAG` - which essentially just defines the order of operations).
 We call these steps tasks, the pipeline is controlled by an `orchestrator`, which is composed into 3 components:

 - a scheduler
 - an executor